What You Need to Know About Dishwasher

-In 2016, there was an estimated number of 514,300 jobs in the United States for Dishwasher.
+There were about 514,300 jobs for Dishwasher in 2016 (in the United States).
 New jobs are being produced at a rate of 4.3% which is below the national average.
 The Bureau of Labor Statistics predicts 22,300 new jobs for Dishwasher by 2026.
-Due to new job openings and attrition, there will be an average of 83,000 job openings in this field each year.
+There will be an estimated 83,000 positions for Dishwasher per year.

 The states with the most job growth for Dishwasher are Utah, Arizona, and Washington.
 Watch out if you plan on working in Ohio, West Virginia, or Maine.
 These states have the worst job growth for this type of profession.

 Do Dishwashers Make A Lot Of Money?

 The typical yearly salary for Dishwashers is somewhere between $17,920 and $29,430.

 Dishwashers who work in District of Columbia, Washington, or Massachusetts, make the highest salaries.

 How much do Dishwashers make in different U.S. states?

 |District of Columbia||$31,310|